Amazon to give Prime members extra discounts at Whole Foods | New Country 923

 NEW YORK (AP) — It’s Prime time at Whole Foods: Amazon is rolling out discounts for Prime members at the organic grocer.

-The benefits start Wednesday at stores in Florida and will expand nationwide this summer.
+The benefits started Wednesday at Whole Foods stores in Florida and will expand nationwide this summer.
 Prime members will get an additional 10 percent off sale items and exclusive deals on certain groceries.

 This week in Florida, for example, Prime members can get $2 off a pound of organic strawberries or save $10 a pound on wild halibut steaks.
 Amazon wouldn’t say if it plans to add the benefits to Whole Foods stores in Canada and the United Kingdom.